-Irix 1.0 Irix 2.0 Irix 3.0 Nov 2016 - Jan 2017 Feb 2017 - Jul 2017 Aug 2017 - Mar 2018 The first version of Irix was a pilot To better cope with the recursive The third version of Irix was a version built in WordPress.
-The nature of Irix trust corridors, we complete rebuild of the web goal of this build was to replicate built our second platform around platform to have greater speed, our formulation of the the Laravel PHP framework.
-This reliability and usability.
-The tech technology (e.g., the growth of more natural foundation enabled stack for the new build includes Galton Watson trust tree) and to us to better separate the HTML, CSS, Laravel, JavaScript, establish proof-of-principle of business and presentation code PHP, Bootstrap 3 and jQuery.
-It usability and demand.
-We also and build in secure has secure login, a reliable email incorporated the bounty system authentication so the winning client and complete trust tree authentication so the winning chains could be safely rewarded. -
+Irix 1.0

+Nov 2016 - Jan 2017

+The first version of Irix was a

+pilot version built in WordPress.

+The goal of this build was to

+replicate our formulation of the

+technology (e.g., the growth of

+Galton Watson trust tree) and to

+establish proof-of-principle of

+usability and demand.
+We also

+incorporated the bounty system

+for rewarding connectors.